About Us

 Terms of Reference

 Based within the O’Brien Institute for Public Health in the Cumming School of Medicine, the Centre operates as an interdisciplinary, cross-faculty resource.
 It connects researchers, educators, and clinicians across the University to foster innovation, expand knowledge, and strengthen workforce training in the field of aging.
-The Centre also contributes to the development of policies and practices that affect older adults.
+The Centre also engages with the broader community to share evidence-based insights and help shape policies and practices that affect older adults.